UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/prerequisites.md

 npx truffle test --network test
 ```

-These tests will take a while to finish, but if set up correctly, all tests should pass.
+These tests will take a while to finish, but if set up correctly, all tests should pass (with the possible exception of a few that depend on the Intrinio API).

 ## Keys and Networks